localryu/TIL/around_view_detection.md

 ## 1. Motivation

   - UAM needs to detect and avoidance objects like as drones or birds.
-  - Detects objects using multiple vision sensors and locates them in their vehicles.
-Further, since the position of the obstacle is known, collision avoidance can be performed.
+  - Detects objects using multiple vision sensors and find the position from the vehicles.
+Further, since know the obstacles position, collision avoidance can be performed.

 ## 2. Product